Cascade Model of Relational Dissolution

 The Cascade Model of Relational Dissolution (also known as Gottman's Four Horsemen) is a relational communications theory that proposes four critically negative behaviors that lead to the breakdown of marital and romantic relationships.
-This model is the work of psychological researcher John Gottman, a professor at the University of Washington and founder of The Gottman Institute and his research partner Robert W. Levenson.
-This theory focuses on the negative influence of verbal and nonverbal communication habits on the success and/or failure of marriages and other relationships.
-Gottman's model uses a metaphor that compares the four negative communication styles that lead to the breakdown of a relationship to the biblical Four Horsemen of the Apocalypse, wherein each behavior, or horseman, compounds the problems of the previous, leading to the total breakdown of communication in a relationship.
+The model is the work of psychological researcher John Gottman, a professor at the University of Washington and founder of The Gottman Institute, and his research partner, Robert W. Levenson.
+This theory focuses on the negative influence of verbal and nonverbal communication habits on marriages and other relationships.
+Gottman's model uses a metaphor that compares the four negative communication styles that lead to a relationship's breakdown to the biblical Four Horsemen of the Apocalypse, wherein each behavior, or horseman, compounds the problems of the previous one, leading to total breakdown of communication.

 Background

-Gottman and Levenson's research focuses on differentiating failed and successful marriages and notes that nonverbal emotional displays progress in a linear pattern, creating a negative emotional and physical response that leads to withdrawal.
-Prior to the development of the model (1992-1994) little research had been conducted that focused on finding specific interactive behaviors and processes that resulted in marital dissatisfaction, separation, and divorce.
-Additionally, Gottman and Levenson's research indicated that not all negative interactions, like anger, are predictive of relational separation and divorce.
-However, Gottman's research shows a strong correlation between the presence of contempt in a marriage and the couple's likelihood towards divorce as a consequence.
+Gottman's and Levenson's research focuses on differentiating failed and successful marriages and notes that nonverbal emotional displays progress in a linear pattern, creating an emotional and physical response that leads to withdrawal.
+Until the development of the model (1992-1994), little research had been conducted on specific interactive behaviors and processes that result in marital dissatisfaction, separation, and divorce.
+Gottman's and Levenson's research indicated that not all negative interactions, like anger, are predictive of relational separation and divorce.
+But it shows a strong correlation between the presence of contempt in a marriage and the couple's likelihood of divorce.

-Gottman and Levenson's research notes that the "cascade toward relational dissolution" can be predicted by the regulation, or non-regulation, of positive to negative interactions of couples, with couples that regulated their positive-to-negative interactions being significantly less likely to experience the cascade.
-This research has been furthered by looking at ways to intervene in the cascade communication process, and its application to other types and models of relationships, including homosexual marriages.
+Gottman's and Levenson's research notes that the "cascade toward relational dissolution" can be predicted by the regulation of couples' positive and negative interactions, with couples that regulate their positive-to-negative interactions significantly less likely to experience the cascade.
+This research has been furthered by looking at ways to intervene in the cascade, and its application to other types and models of relationships.

 Four Horsemen of Relational Apocalypse

-Gottman and Levenson's Four Horsemen of the Apocalypse theory is centered around the concept that the behaviors below work in a cascade model, in which one leads to the other, creating a continued environment of negativity and hostility.
-This creates marital dissatisfaction, leads to considerations of marital dissolution, separation, and finally, permanent dissolution.
+Gottman's and Levenson's Four Horsemen of the Apocalypse theory centers around the concept that the behaviors below work in a cascade model, in which one leads to the other, creating a continued environment of negativity and hostility.
+This creates marital dissatisfaction, leading to considerations of marital dissolution, separation, and permanent dissolution.

-Horseman One: Criticism
+Horseman One: criticism

 Criticism is the first indication of the Cascade Model and is an attack on the partner's character.
-Criticism is defined by Gottman as a type of complaint that blames or attacks a partner's personality or character.
-Critical comments often materialize in chained comments and are communicated through broad, absolute statements like ‘‘you never’’ or ‘‘you always.’’
+Gottman defines criticism as a type of complaint that blames or attacks a partner's personality or character.
+Critical comments often materialize in chained comments and are communicated in broad, absolute statements like "‘you never’" or "you always."’
 Research indicates that non-regulated couples, or couples whose interaction trended more negative, engaged more frequently in criticism and were more likely to begin the Cascade of Dissolution.
-Gottman and Levenson's research found the wife's criticism correlated to separation and possible dissolution, but this was not so with husbands.
+Gottman's and Levenson's research found that wives' criticism correlated to separation and possible dissolution, but this was not so with husbands.